(Updated June 15, 2023)

 Roberto Clemente later said, “Every place he went, they said he had a problem.
 I guess they didn’t understand him.
 The first tendency is to say that he is lazy.”

-Regarding the decision by Cardinals general manager Bing Devine, Hernandez, 29, told The Sporting News, “He thought I was too old.”
+Regarding the decision by Cardinals general manager Bing Devine to release him, Hernandez, 29, told The Sporting News, “He thought I was too old.”

 Finding a home

 Hernandez signed with the Mexico City Reds of the Mexican League and pitched for them in 1970 before going home to Puerto Rico to play winter baseball.
-Pirates infielder Jose Pagan saw Hernandez pitch in Puerto Rico and was impressed.
+Pirates infielder Jose Pagan saw Hernandez pitch there and was impressed.

 On June 12, 1971, in his first Pirates appearance, Hernandez gave up a scratch single to the first batter he faced, Lou Brock.
 Boxscore